-The meal-prepping process doesn’t have to be too complex or time-consuming, all you need it a game plan.
-Here to cover your high-protein lunches for every day of the work week are several ideas you can plan for and prepare for your work lunches.
+The meal-prepping process doesn’t have to be too complex or time-consuming, all you need is a game plan.
+Here to cover your high-protein lunches for every day of the workweek are several ideas you can plan for and prepare for your work lunches.

 That way, you’ll stay on the right track with your fitness goals and not lose a single gram of precious protein in your diet, even on the go!

 1. Pair up the chicken with quinoa